hitchdev/hitchkey/docs/index.md

 ## Install

-You can install the dependencyless hitchkey bootstrapper by doing:
+You can install the dependencyless hitchkey bootstrapper by installing, in the system python environment:

 ```
 sudo pip install hitchkey
 ```

+WARNING: Make sure you are not in an activated virtualenv when you do this (i.e. you haven't just run workon).
+It is a system command.

-If you are morally against the use of "sudo pip", I'd advise using "[pipsi](https://github.com/mitsuhiko/pipsi) install" instead.
+If you are morally against the use of "sudo pip", I'd suggest using "[pipsi](https://github.com/mitsuhiko/pipsi) install hitchkey" instead.

 ## Using hitchkey when you already have a key.py